37 Seconds: Release

 The film had its world premiere at the Berlin International Film Festival, and also played at the 2019 Tribeca Film Festival and was also screened at the 2019 Toronto International Film Festival in the Contemporary World Cinema section.
 The international sales company Films Boutique holds the rights, while Netflix holds distribution rights for the United States and Canada.

+The film was released by Netflix in Japan on 7 February 2020.